 The unveiling (YouTube video QneonBV, 2012)

 HERE AND THERE will probably reappear on the banks of the Maas after the exhibition in the Kunsthal.
-Certainly if it is up to the former residents of the ventilation buildings.
-In any case, the municipality has guaranteed that the white buildings will be illuminated after the renovation, so that they will no longer disappear in the dark in the evening.
+Especially if it is up to the former residents of the ventilation buildings.
+In any case, the municipality has guaranteed that the white buildings will be illuminated again after the renovation, so that they will no longer disappear in the dark at night.
 In the meantime, Kroese is working on a book that she started during a residency in Germany.
-In the book you can read texts that Kroese wrote, addressed to the road that cuts through the park for her stay in Germany.
-An impartial middle ground that connects, that determines inside and outside, that is the center of a park but that does not make any statements itself; plays the same neutral role as the Maas HERE AND THERE.
+The book contains texts that Kroese wrote, addressed to the road that cuts through the park around her stay in Germany.
+An impartial middle way that connects, that determines inside and outside, that is the center of a park but does not make any statements itself; the same neutral role that the Maas plays in HERE AND THERE.

-Vesta Kroese was trained as an architect and focuses on the human experience based on the visual arts.
-She studied Sculpture at the Royal College of Arts in London and expresses herself in various media such as sculpture, contextual interventions, installations, paintings and prints.
+Vesta Kroese Vesta Kroese was trained as an architect and focuses on the human experience from the visual arts.
+She studied Sculpture at the Royal College of Arts in London and is expressed in various media such as sculpture, contextual interventions, installations, paintings and prints.
 She now lives and works alternately in The Hague and London.
-After the installation of HERE AND THERE in 2011 she did not see the work for long periods, but when she saw the work again she was moved by it.
+After installing HERE AND THERE in 2011 she did not see the work for long periods, but when she saw the work again she was moved by it.
 "It was no longer my job, but it had started to live its own life."